lululeon/nginx-test/README.md

-# a throwaway nginx proxy
+# tiny dockerized nginx proxy

-build: `docker build --no-cache -t proxy .` run as part of your docker compose network to simulate proxying your app server.
+build: `docker build --no-cache -t proxy .` run as part of a docker compose network to simulate proxying an app server.